Stealthy Kernel Rootkit: https://github.com/MatheuZSecurity/Singularity

 - Symbol table enumeration

 We split the compiled module into encrypted chunks that are only reassembled in memory during loading.
-This technique breaks static analysis while maintaining functionality.
+This technique breaks static disk-based analysis while maintaining functionality.

 Fragmentation Pipeline: